MattCCC/fetchff/README.md

   console.log('Book title:', book.data?.title);
 }

-// For example, this will cause a TypeScript error - 'rating' doesn't exist in BookQueryParams
+// For example, this will cause a TypeScript error as 'rating' doesn't exist in BookQueryParams
 // const invalidBook = await api.fetchBook({
 //   params: { rating: 5 }
 // });